jfcloutier/karma_system/design_notes/acting.md

 * Gives itself an intent (to impact the most felt experience) and assigns it a priority
   * but only if it has none already
-* Builds a plan or reuses an affordance for its intent and for each directive predicted by a parent as planned
+* Builds a plan or reuses an affordance for its intent as well as for each directive predicted by a parent as `planned`
   * One plan per goal
-  * Plans are built as urgency dictates (plans are built for high-priority goals first)
+  * Plans are built as urgency dictates (plans are built for higher-priority goals first)
-* Executes the plan for its intent if its intent's activation is experienced as `planned`
+* Executes the plan for its intent
+  * but only if its intent's activation is experienced as `planned`
-* Executes the plan for a directive currently predicted as `executed` if the directive's activation is (experienced as) `planned`
+* Executes the plan for a directive currently predicted as `executed`
+  * but only if the directive's activation is (experienced as) `planned`

 At the `assess` phase, a CA:

 * Determines if its intent is stale or no longer the most urgent
   * If so, the CA abandons it and any plan it has for it
 * Determines if a plan for a directive is stale
-  * It is stale if no prediction about its goal being `planned` or `executed` was recently received (i.e no parent apparently cares anymore)
+  * It is stale if no prediction about its goal was recently received (i.e no parent apparently cares anymore)
 * Determines the success or failure of previously executed plans
-  * Each built and executed by the CA is given a score (or its score is updated) from an assessment of its success, marking it as a more or less effective
+  * Each plan built and executed by the CA is given a score (or its score is updated) from an assessment of its success, marking it as a more or less effective
   * Effective plans are retained as affordances

 ### Scenarios